cmsax/articles/README.md

 `Articles` now supports only
-`travis-ci`, you can help enhance its compatibility, reliability and flexibility and reduce its complexity.
+`travis-ci`, you can help enhance its compatibility, reliability and flexibility and reduce its complexity to make it support more CI-CD platform.

 ### Contribute Articles